 Castor oil packs: Long used for pain relief and inflammation.
 Castor oil has many healing properties.

-Sleeping positions: If you are healing an injury you may need extra support while you sleep.
-Your head should remain in neutral, support your natural cervical curve when lying on your back or your side.
+If you are healing an injury you may need extra support while you sleep.
+Your head should remain in neutral.
+It is important to support your natural cervical curve when lying on your back or your side.
 You may also need a pillow between your knees if you are sleeping on your side or under your knees if sleeping on your back.
-Additionally a mattress that sags or is too stiff will put undue strain on the spine.
+Additionally, a mattress that sags or is too stiff will put undue strain on the spine.

-Gut health: The gastrointestinal system has the power to heal or inhibit your recovery.
+The gastrointestinal system has the power to heal or inhibit your recovery.
 The GI system requires a balance of good bacteria and intestinal wall integrity.
-Food allergies, yeast, celiac disease, medication usage, food borne illnesses all affect the GI tract.
+Food allergies, yeast, celiac disease, medication usage, foodborne illnesses all affect the GI tract.
 Improved GI function can be the difference between pain and recovery.

 Some people have poor digestive capability and therefore even the good foods they eat don’t get utilized effectively.
 Supplements can be helpful in maintaining adequate levels of nutrition until healing is achieved.
 Consult with a physician before using supplements as some interfere with medications and other health conditions.
 Also, use a brand that is high quality.
 Many over the counter supplements are not bioavailable or well absorbed or utilized.

-Deep Breathing: Not only is it good for stress relief, it exercises the muscles of respiration.
+Not only is it good for stress relief, but it also exercises the muscles of respiration.
 These muscles get short with poor posture and shallow breathing.
 Deep breathing tones the diaphragm, gets more oxygen into the body for healthy profusion and exercises the rib cage.
 Deep breathing is especially important for those with asthma, COPD or other respiratory illnesses.

-Core Strengthening: As specific exercise has targeted benefits, it’s worth mentioning core strength.
+As specific exercise has targeted benefits, it is worth mentioning core strength.
 The core muscles support the spine more intimately.
 These are often the smaller forgotten muscles that need exercise as much as the larger muscles.
 Consider specific spinal exercises for the multifidus muscles, the pelvic floor muscles, the diaphragm and the muscles of the abdomen.
 These muscles ensure protection of the spine and discs as well as stabilize the body as the appendages move about.

-Hamstring flexibility: One of the main contributors to lumbar strain is inflexible hamstrings.
-During the bending phase if the hamstrings don’t stretch the load is transferred to the muscles, ligaments and discs in the lumbar spine.
+One of the main contributors to lumbar strain is inflexible hamstrings.
+During the bending phase, if the hamstrings don’t stretch the load is transferred to the muscles, ligaments and discs in the lumbar spine.
 Improving hamstring flexibility combined with proper lifting and bending techniques could be the difference between back pain, and a disc herniation or not.

-Pilates: The principals of pilates are concentration, control, centering, breathing, flow and precision.
+The principals of Pilates are concentration, control, centering, breathing, flow and precision.
 Core strength and flexibility improve mobility and stability of the spine.
-Practice with in your own limits with a trained instructor.
+Practice within your own limits with a trained instructor.